DavidMarom/mdgo/README.md

-# MDGO
+# Sensa
-An assignement for MDGO
+An assignement for MDGO / Sensa

 ## Deploy
 - Clone